OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 - Private repository set up
 - Will meet after every Reporting Period: 1st meeting in March/April before the Review (should the technical reports be delivered for review by the Quality Review Board?-> no the Quality Review Board is not supposed to control the quality of the Technical Report.
 Though there is nothing against it.)
 - QRB will pick up some deliverables to check their quality.
-The objective is to come up with best practice for further deliverables (positive)
+The objective is to come up with best practice for further deliverables, not to denounce the weakest deliverables

 ## Amendment to the grant agreement

 See https://github.com/OpenDreamKit/OpenDreamKit/issues/193

-Vote: all sites agree to changes except for WP7
-If any change to the grant agreement about WP7 is deemed urgent, a proposal will be sent for discussion and vote teh week after the Edinburgh steering committee after the brainstorm on WP7.
+Vote: all sites agree to changes on the issue 193 except for WP7 If any change to the grant agreement about WP7 is deemed urgent, a proposal will be sent for discussion and vote teh week after the Edinburgh steering committee after the brainstorm on WP7.

 ## Key performance Indicators

 [Proposition of metrics for our five KPI](https://github.com/OpenDreamKit/OpenDreamKit/issues/179 )

-Note: this is only a proposal of metrics; we are not committing to use exactly them.
+Note: this is only a proposal of metrics; we are not committed to use exactly them.

 TODO (everyone): go through the various metrics proposed and suggest changes/improvements/...